kubermatic/kubermatic/docs/zz_generated.addondata.go.txt

 	MLA MLASettings
 	// CSIMigration indicates if the cluster needed the CSIMigration CSIMigration bool
+	// KubeVirtInfraStorageClasses is a list of storage classes from KubeVirt infra cluster that are used for
+	// initialization of user cluster storage classes by the CSI driver kubevirt (hot pluggable disks) KubeVirtInfraStorageClasses []string
 }

 // ClusterAddress stores access and address information of a cluster.